indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 for others to read.

 Imagine yourself as a developer who is tasked to maintain a relatively large codebase.
-You need to hunt down a bug and while doing that, you come across a line of code that looks interesting.
+You need to hunt down a bug and while doing that, you come across a line of code that looks interesting, to say the least.
 You start to wonder why the original author implemented it like that.
 Maybe there was a very specific and rational reason.
 Or maybe, just maybe, this is the source of that dreaded bug that you've been trying to catch for hours.